More Telework Also Means More Porn — And That's Good News For Hackers

 Good digital hygiene can include cleaning old documents out of your Dropbox or Google Drive, so they're not just sitting there if your account is compromised, according to Ellis.
 Routinely changing passwords can help, too, and experts recommend using work-issued devices for business whenever possible, since personal devices may have weaker protections.

-And there's this tip: stay off porn sites.
+And there's this tip: Stay off porn sites.